 “having been especially noted for soldierly conduct and valor in the face of the enemy.”

 Among the 30 or so men singled out was Private Andrew Cannonier, for his service at Irish Bend and Port Hudson.
 He was promoted to corporal in September of 1863.
 His service record shows that he was “returned to ranks” in August of 1865, meaning demoted to private, but was promoted back to corporal the next month.
 A cut in rank could have been caused by a relatively minor infraction, like being found drunk.
 A first person account of the 159th’s experiences during the Civil War recounted that by the summer of 1865, the war was over, and the regiment was stationed in Savannah, Georgia.
 While the men were drilled frequently in an attempt to maintain order and discipline, there were still problems among the ranks.
-On August 3rd, one soldier was accidentally shot and killed.
+On August 3rd, one soldier was accidentally shot and killed by another soldier.
 On August 7th,

 “Second principal musician George D. Dayton was reduced to the ranks and returned to company B, and nearly every sargeant and corporal were reduced to the ranks the same day for breach of discipline in being absent without leave.”